minet-vm/d3js_in_action/README.md

 #  D3.js In Action notes

-Notes, thoughts, suggestins, corrections from the online study group reading  D3.js In Action.
+Notes, thoughts, suggestions, corrections from the online study group reading  D3.js In Action.